Summary

 Beyond strategy backpaddling, XELA faces challenges from current macroeconomic conditions, namely inflation, tight labor market, and rising interest rates.
 For example, the tight labor market caused staffing shortages during Q2, costing XELA nearly $5 million in lost revenue.
 Rising interest rates and higher cost of living impacted loan application volumes, which could push banks to renegotiate their contracts for lower Full-Time-Equivalent employees at XELA's call centers.

 XELA is a low-margined, highly leveraged, labor-intensive business outsourcing business slowly heading towards bankruptcy unless meme trades sacrifice their monies (for a third time) to bail out institutional lenders.
 Even if, by some miracle, the company managed to raise $290 million to repay short-term obligations, it will need to find a solution for its long-term debt, standing at about $1 billion with 10% interest, weighing heavily on profitability.
-The debt matures in the second half of 2023, and refinancing won't fix the problem of interest expense.

 This article was written by